 Home / Compare Pet Insurance / Medium dog breeds

-Medium-sized dog breeds typically weigh between 10kg and 25kg, though some, like the Alaskan Malamute, may occasionally exceed this range.
+Medium-sized breeds include dogs such as the Australian Cattle Dog, Border Collie or Golden Retriever and can weigh 10-25kg.
 Medium dogs are one of the most popular dog breeds that Australians seek out, as they are known for their adaptability, active nature, and loving demeanour, making them great family pets for dog owners.

 Size: 15–22kg